 In 1998, Maria Shriver received a Peabody Award for her reporting at NBC.

-In 2000, Maria Shriver published her book "Ten Things I Wish I'd Known Before I Went Out Into The Real World", in which she describes becoming passionate about broadcast journalism after volunteering for her father's 1972 U.S. vice presidential race.
+In 2000, Maria Shriver published her book "Ten Things I Wish I'd Known Before I Went Out Into The Real World", in which she describes becoming passionate about broadcast journalism.

 In August 2003, Maria Shriver took an unpaid leave of absence from NBC News when her husband became a candidate in the 2003 California gubernatorial recall election.

-On February 3, 2004, Maria Shriver asked to be "relieved of [her] duties at NBC News," citing concerns the network had over the conflict of interest between her role as a journalist and her status as the First Lady of California.
+On February 3, 2004, Maria Shriver asked to be relieved of her duties at NBC News due to potential conflicts of interest arising from her role as First Lady of California.

 In 2004, Maria Shriver attended both the Democratic National Convention to watch her uncle Ted Kennedy speak, and the Republican National Convention to watch her husband speak.

-In 2004, Maria Shriver created The Minerva Awards to honor and reward "remarkable California women" who have changed their communities, their state, their country and the world.
+In 2004, Maria Shriver created The Minerva Awards to honor and reward "remarkable California women".

 In 2004, Maria Shriver left NBC News to focus on her role as First Lady of California.